 Retirement Visa is one of the most popular Thailand Visa Services that we have successfully facilitated for our foreign clients.

-Retirement visa is obtainable by anyone -regardless of their nationality- 50 years of age or older having the financial capacity to settle in Thailand.
+This is obtainable by anyone -regardless of their nationality- 50 years of age or older having the financial capacity to settle in Thailand.

-This kind of visa is usually for a maximum period of one year but is extendable thereafter on a yearly basis.
+Retirement visa is usually for a maximum period of one year but is extendable thereafter on a yearly basis.

 You can qualify for a Retirement Visa if: